Construction work causes major delays getting to LaGuardia Airport

-And it isn't over, because the Port Authority is expected to change the traffic patterns entering the airport Saturday morning to accommodate construction.
+And it isn't over, because the Port Authority is changing the traffic patterns entering the airport Saturday morning to accommodate construction.

-They will be closing the current exit 6.
-Exit 7 will now become exit 6.
-That change begins at 6 a.m.
-Saturday.
+Starting Saturday at 6 a.m., the westbound Grand Central Parkway exits to LaGuardia will be shifted.

+The current exit 6 will be closed.
+The current exit 7 will be renamed exit 6, which will take motorists to Terminal B and 94th Street.

 Construction certainly caused frustrating gridlock outside the terminals on Thursday.